Koha-Community/kohadocs/source/tools.rst

 Layouts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  *Get there:* More > Tools > Label Creator > Manage > Layouts
+-  *Get there:* More > Tools > Label creator > Manage > Layouts

 A layout is used to define the fields you want to appear on your labels.

 .. _label-add-a-layout-label:

-Add a Layout
+Add a layout
 ''''''''''''''''''''''''''''''''''

-To add a new layout, you want to click on the 'New' button at the top of the Label Creator tool and choose 'Layout'.
+To add a new layout, you want to click on the 'New' button at the top of the Label creator tool and choose 'Layout'.

 |image326|